renjithbaby23/deeperinsights/README.md

 The pattern matcher module takes care of the pattern matching and prints matching line in the expected format and order.

+#### Tests
+The tests are organised in `./tests/` directory.
+You can run them directly using pytest or use `make test` to run them.
+Ensure that the project environment and prerequisites are ready by running the command `make install` and activate the poetry shell using `make activate`.

+#### Code quality
+Static code quality is ensured using flake8, black, mypy etc via pre-commit hooks.

 ### How to install the solution package?
 1. Requirements: